Technologicat/spacemacs.d/README.md

 wmctrl -a emacs
 ```

 and then set up your start menu shortcut (if you use one) to invoke that instead of `emacs` directly.
-(Though the process-spawning features seem to work more reliably if it's invoked from a terminal.)
+(Though the process-spawning features, such as opening file browsers or external terminal sessions, seem to work more reliably if the script is invoked from a terminal.)

 When using this, use `M-m q f` (`spacemacs/frame-killer`) to quit Emacs so that it stays running in the background; `em` will connect to the running instance, if there is one.